 [Author’s Note – a description of how this relates to the relevant CCSDS standards is still needed].

-With respect to the Cross Support Reference Model, the Range and Doppler Extraction functions were not addressed because the CSRM dos not address tracking and ranging.
-However, had they been included they would have been performed by the Return Space Link Processing Functional Group.

-Return Synchronization and Channel DeCoding FG
+Return Synchronization and Channel DeCoding ASC

-Return TM Synchronization and Channel DeCoding specialization Of the Return Synchronization and Channel DeCoding FG
+Return TM Synchronization and Channel DeCoding SC specialization Of the Return Synchronization and Channel DeCoding ASC

-The Return TM Sychronization and Channel Decoding specialization of the Return Sychronization and Channel Decoding FG consists of the Return TM Synchronization and Decoding FR Type.
+The Return TM Synchronization and Channel Decoding SC specialization of the Return Sychronization and Channel Decoding ASC consists of the Return TM Synchronization and Decoding FR Type.

-Return TM Synchronization and Decoding
+Return TM Synchronization and Channel Decoding

-The OID of the Return TM Synchronization and Decoding FR Type is {crossSupportFunctionalities rtnTmSynchAndDecode (11)}.
+The OID of the Return TM Synchronization and Channel Decoding FR Type is {crossSupportFunctionalities rtnTmSynchAndDecode (11)}.

-The Return TM Synchronization and Decoding FR Type corresponds to the frame synchronization, optional frame de-randomization, and block decoding (Reed Solomon, Turbo, or LDPC) functions specified in the TM Synchronization and Channel Coding Recommended Standard.
-It also includes the Frame Error Control functions specified in the TM Space Data Link Protocol and AOS Space Data Link Protocol Recommended Standards and the Frame Header Error Control function specified in the AOS Space Data Link Protocol Recommended Standard.
+The Return TM Synchronization and Decoding FR Type corresponds to the frame synchronization, optional frame de-randomization, block decoding (Reed Solomon, Turbo, or LDPC), and (optional) convolutional decoding functions specified in the TM Synchronization and Channel Coding Recommended Standard.
+It also includes the Frame Error Control functions specified in the TM Space Data Link.

+Telemetry Segmenter SC specialization Of the Return Synchronization and Channel DeCoding ASC

+The Telemetry Segmenter SC specialization of the Return Sychronization and Channel Decoding ASC consists of the Telemetry Segmenter FR Type.

+Telemetry Segmenter

+The CSTSWG will assign an FR Type OID to the Telemetry Segmenter FR Type if and when the RUFT CSTS Recommended Standard is developed.

+The Telemetry Segmenter constitutes the production functions associated with segmenting unframed telemetry streams for delivery via real-time and complete RUFT CSTS instances.

+The Telemetry Segmenter FR Type corresponds to the Telemetry Segmenter production function to be defined in the future RUFT CSTS Recommended Standard.

-Return Space Link Protocol FG
+Return Space Link Protocol ASC

-Return TM/AOS Space Link Protocol Specialization of the Return Space Link Protocol FG
+Return TM/AOS Space Link Protocol Specialization of the Return Space Link Protocol ASC

-The FR Types that compose the Return TM/AOS Space Link Protocol specialization of the Return TM/AOS Space Link Protocol FG are:
+The FR Types that compose the Return TM/AOS Space Link Protocol specialization of the Return TM/AOS Space Link Protocol ASC are:

+All Frames Reception

 MC Demultiplexing and Reception;

 VC Demultiplexing and Reception; and